danja/foowiki/README.md

 Opening http://localhost:3030/foowiki/index.html in a browser will display a list of pages in the Wiki.
 From there it should be self-explanatory, if not, let me know.

 ## Foo!
 This is an experimental feature, the aim being in-app runtime extensibility via executable wiki pages (Javascript or *maybe* SPARQL).
-Think [emacs lisp](http://en.wikipedia.org/wiki/Emacs_Lisp) or [Smalltalk](http://en.wikipedia.org/wiki/Smalltalk).
-Ultimately I'd like it to have a relatively small core of static HTML/JS with everything else being maintained as RDF data.
+Think [emacs lisp](http://en.wikipedia.org/wiki/Emacs_Lisp) or [Smalltalk](http://en.wikipedia.org/wiki/Smalltalk#reflection) reflection.
+Ultimately I'd like it to have a relatively small core/kernel of static HTML/JS with everything else being maintained as RDF data.
-In addition to the core pages (see below) there's also a run.html which when called via a pattern like http://localhost:3030/foowiki/run.html?uri=http://hyperdata.it/wiki/Hello%20World%202 will run the source in the content of that page.
+Towards this, in addition to the core pages (see below) there's also a run.html which when called via a pattern like http://localhost:3030/foowiki/run.html?uri=http://hyperdata.it/wiki/Hello%20World%202 will run the source in the content of that page.
 There are examples in the sample data: HelloWorld1 and HelloWorld2 (more docs to follow once I've played with it a bit).

 ## How it works
 Most of the code appears as jQuery-flavoured Javascript inside the core HTML files (index.html, page.html and edit.html).
 Could do with refactoring :)